maslakov/vfs/Readme.md

 Examples:
 ```
-1. COPY test1 c: \ temp - copies the subdirectory test1 from the current
+1. COPY test1 c: \ temp - copies the subdirectory test1 from the current directory into the directory c: \ temp
 ```
-Directory into the directory c: \ temp

 **MOVE** - moves a file or directory to another directory